About Southern Sweden Design Days

 Southern Sweden Design Days’ main location this year will be Lokstallarna in Kirseberg, where designers, collectives, universities and innovative companies will exhibit side by side.
 The former railway workshop was the second largest workplace in Malmö in the 1930s and the tradition, story and original traits of the premises live on in version 2.0, where it serves as a vibrant cultural and craft center.
 Lokstallarna will also be the venue for the inaugural party, the press lounge, lectures, workshops etc.

-The theme for Southern Sweden Design Days 2020 is “1 + 1 = 3”.
-This year’s theme encourages collaborations and cross-fertilization with the aim of highlighting the region’s openness and locality.
+The theme for Southern Sweden Design Days 2021 is “1 + 1 = 3”.
+This year’s theme encourages collaborations and cross-fertilisation with the aim of highlighting the region’s openness and locality.
 The theme can be seen as a symbol of synergy and sustainability – to solve existing and future challenges there is a need to collaborate, innovate and bring new equations to the table.
 The theme is open to interpretation and can be a meeting between materials or techniques that form a new whole, different expressions and styles combined in an innovative manner or it can encourage different industries or disciplines to merge.
 With more than 150 participants, Southern Sweden Design Days shows the width and the weight of the region’s design scene.